Mosamorphing/WTF-React/09_Hooks/readme.md

 ```

 This means that we want to increment the count state when we click on this button, and the same can be done for decrement or whetever case you have specified in the reducer function.
 You might be wondering -- and trust me this question is very valid, that why would you want to use reducers rather than state?
 I agree with you, the useState hook has a very easy syntax and concept as a whole, in comparison to useReducer.
-However, reducer comes in handy when you have a number of states you want to manage as it makes your code cleaner, organized and easier to maintain.
+However, reducer comes in handy when you have many states you want to manage as it makes your code cleaner, organized and easier to maintain.

 # 3. useContext